emecsthon/example_wifi/README.md

     }
 ```
 * Compile and upload it on the board

+### Assempling map

 * Wait until system initializes and put it in `active` state

 ## Functionality

 Systtem has two main states (besides sending request and initializing): `active` and `inactive`. `Inactive` state disables Wi-Fi communication to prevent the system from sending notification when they are not required (e.g. when you are at home).
+Oppositely `active` state allows notifying the owner, when the windows open or closes.
 The only user button is used to toggle between these states. **It is important to note** that the button triggers the **interrupt** which creates an **event**! which is surved in the **main loop**.
 The routing of sending a request may take a substantial time, thus increasing the chanses of getting another interrupt, if this interrupt stats the sending request routine while previous hasn't beed finished, the integrity will be violated.
 However by creating an event, incomming interrupt isn't capable to start sending a request before the end of a previous request.

 ## LED